Insight

 Daily Ritual Blueprint

-1. Pre-cleanse (2 minutes): mist scalp with mineral water or a glycerin-free tonic to loosen buildup.
+1. Pre-cleanse (2 minutes): mist scalp with water or a glycerin-free tonic to loosen buildup.

 2. Massage (5–8 minutes): choose a kneading or sonic brush; keep pressure light enough that skin does not blanch.

-3. Treatment layer (2 minutes): apply tonic, serum, or scalp mask; LED/RF devices work best on damp product film.
+3. Treatment layer (2 minutes): apply tonic, serum, or scalp mask; LED devices work best on damp product film.

-5. Post-care: sanitize attachments with 70% isopropyl alcohol, air dry on a clean towel, and store in a ventilated caddy.
+5. Post-care: sanitize attachments with 70% isopropyl alcohol, air dry on a clean towel, and store in a ventilated area.

 Repeat two to three times per week; on alternating days use a quick 5-minute massage-only session to maintain circulation.